-The development of Statewide Safety Standard Operating Procedures will result in the clarification and union of MoDOT's current safety practices and processes with the department's strategic vision and mission.
-Focus will be primarily in the updating of Safety Policies and Procedures and Risk-Based Assessments as well as incorporating Behavior Based Safety in the revisions.
+The development of Statewide Safety Standard Operating Procedures has sought clarification and union of MoDOT's current safety practices and processes with the department's strategic vision and mission.
+Focus has been primarily in the updating of Safety Policies and Procedures and Risk-Based Assessments as well as incorporating Behavior Based Safety in the revisions.
 MoDOT's evolvement with BBS has emphasized the need to assure consistency in applying those concepts in its planning and carrying out of departmental field operations.

-To support this effort, two comprehensive actions will be taken.
-First, evaluation and modification of departmental risk-based assessments will be made for safe planning and preparation of field operations.
-Second, a structured review and revisions will be made of the department's safety policies and procedures to ensure clarity and consistency in the context of MoDOT's BBS culture.
+To support this effort, two comprehensive actions were taken.
+First, evaluation and modification of departmental risk-based assessments were made for safe planning and preparation of field operations.
+Second, a structured review and revisions were made of the department's safety policies and procedures to ensure clarity and consistency in the context of MoDOT's BBS culture.
 Thus far, 65 of 76 policies have been drafted for revision and 55 of 70 risk-based assessments have been drafted.
-Completion of this specific effort is planned for Summer/Fall 2019.